-Montana Western offers the Bachelor of Science degree in: Elementary Education, Secondary Education with options in traditional subject areas, Business, Early Childhood Education, and Natural Horsemanship.
 In addition, Montana Western offers Bachelor of Arts (BA) and Bachelor of Applied Science (BAS) degrees.
-Bachelor of Arts options include Biology, Environmental Interpretation, Environmental Science, Literature and Writing, Mathematics, Social Science, and Visual Arts.
+Bachelor of Arts options include English, Interdisciplinary Social Science, and Visual Arts.
 Bachelor of Applied Science students may use an Associate of Applied Science (AAS) degree as a base for the BAS degree with most of the credits from the two-year degree transferring into the BAS at Montana Western.
-Montana Western also offers Associate of Arts and Associate of Sciences degrees for those who want to obtain their general education before transferring to another campus; Associate of Applied Science degrees for those needing entry-level job skills in Business, Early Childhood Education, Education Studies, Equine Studies, Natural Horsemanship, and Tourism & Recreation; and certificate programs in Early Childhood Technology, and Information Technology & Network Administration.
+Montana Western also offers Associate of Arts and Associate of Science degrees for those who want to obtain their general education before transferring to another campus; Associate of Applied Science degrees for those needing entry-level job skills in Business, Early Childhood Education, Education Studies, Equine Studies, Natural Horsemanship, and Tourism & Recreation; and certificate programs in Early Childhood Technology, and Information Technology & Network Administration.

 Individualized education has been a campus hallmark for over 100 years.
-An average of 1,200 students enroll at Montana Western each fall.
+Approximately 1,400 students enroll at Montana Western each fall.
 Class sizes are kept small (average class size is 18 students).
 The faculty is nationally recognized for its excellence, creativity, and genuine concern for maintaining the Montana Western tradition of high quality academic and personal experience.

-In addition to fulfilling academic life, Montana Western offers National Association of Intercollegiate Athletics Frontier Conference sports in football, volleyball, men's and women's basketball and golf, men's and women's National Intercollegiate Rodeo Association teams, and Equestrian team competition.
+In addition to fulfilling academic life, Montana Western offers National Association of Intercollegiate Athletics Frontier Conference sports in football, volleyball, men's and women's basketball, men's and women's National Intercollegiate Rodeo Association teams, and Equestrian team competition.
 A varied sports program is also available for students seeking intramural activities.

 With close proximity to Yellowstone, Grand Teton, and Glacier national parks, Montana Western's geographic location makes an ideal setting for individuals who enjoy the rugged outdoors.
 With a friendly, small town atmosphere, Dillon offers many of the amenities of a much larger community.
 Ranching, mining and tourism are the chief industries of the area.
-Montana Western's picturesque 34- acre campus and friendly atmosphere enhance the community and area.
-For more information about The University of Montana Western, call 877-683-7331.
+Montana Western's picturesque 34-acre campus and friendly atmosphere enhance the community and area.
+For more information visit the University of Montana Western website (https://w.umwestern.edu) or call (877) 683-7331.